 Our efforts have been recognized with a Reader’s Choice Award for the “Best Place to Adopt A Pet” for three years in a row.
 We are proud that we did this on a “shoestring” budget and we rely primarily on volunteers to help us.

 Further, we have many programs that help the community.
-For example, we partner with the Academy of Innovative Studies (AIS) to have their at-risk students come to our rescue center to help care for dogs and teach then the value of community involvement.
+For example, we have partnered with the Academy of Innovative Studies (AIS) to have their at-risk students come to our rescue center to help care for dogs and teach then the value of community involvement.
 We also work with various groups to partner homeless dogs with individuals who need service dogs.
 We also serve as mentors for numerous students and community members completing their service projects.
 We are also at community events almost every week talking about our no-kill mission to help homeless dogs.
 Finally, we served as one of the founding members of the Animal Cruelty Task Force and the Evansville Partnership for Animal Welfare (EPAW).